kPochrebiennik11/Mancala/README.md

 # Mancala Game

-Implementation of 3 different heuristics for the functions: evaluation of game board states and decision making:
-- Monte Carlo
+AI decision-making process:
-Before starting the evaluation of the game board states, extract and evaluate the board squares that will be used in the analysis.
-Then making a decision to choose the most promising moves.
+Before starting the evaluation of the board states, the board fields to be used in the analysis should be extracted and evaluated.
+A decision must then be made to select the most promising moves.
 The selection starts from the root of the tree.
-Then the method creates descendant nodes in a loop until it reaches a value which symbolises a leaf of the tree.
-The method plays out simulations based on the selected nodes, up to the final depth of the tree.
-During this process, the program saves the node with which the simulation went best.
+The program then creates descendant nodes in a loop until it reaches a value symbolising the leaf of the tree.
+Once the loop is complete, the program runs simulations based on the selected nodes until the final depth of the tree is reached.
+During this process, the program saves the node with which the simulation finished best.
 Through back propagation, the information in the nodes is updated.

-- Monte Carlo - informed
-evaluates the state of the board and makes a decision to select the most promising moves.
-The selection starts with determining the number of iterations of the observed nodes.
-The program proceeds to analyse the fields of the game board and the possible points, stored in the moveScore table.
-Points are counted based on the player's selected moves from the availableMoves array, which is a decision to select the most promising moves.

-- Monte Carlo - random
-Evaluation of the state of the board is undertaken randomly.
+Implementation of 2 different heuristics for the functions evaluation of game board states and decision making:
+- Minimax algorithm
+The minimax algorithm performs a depth-first search algorithm for the exploration of the complete game tree. <br />
+In this algorithm two players play the game, one is called MAX and other is called MIN.
+Both the players fight it as the opponent player gets the minimum benefit while they get the maximum benefit.
+Both Players of the game are opponent of each other, where MAX will select the maximized value and MIN will select the minimized value.

+- Alpha–beta pruning

 Comparison of the number of moves AI winning vs AI with algorithm min-max vs alpha-beta for different tree depths: